 Or, she said, I could pay with personal check.

 My mind raced with excitement with those words.
 I really was back in the ’70s!
-Paying for a motel room with a personal check in the year 2017?
+Paying for a motel room with a personal check in this day and age?
 That was a life experience I needed to have.

-I was half-expecting Jessica Fletcher to show up to investigate an untimely murder.
+I was half-expecting Jessica Fletcher to show up to investigate someone’s untimely demise.
 Hopefully I wouldn’t be the victim.
-(That was probably unlikely, since I hadn’t been fully established as a character and no one had motive to bump me off.)
+But that was probably unlikely, since I hadn’t been fully established as a character and no one had motive to bump me off.

 When I opened the room door, I was greeted with a wall covered in wood paneling.
 Oh no, I was definitely in an episode of Murder, She Wrote!
 Or maybe the Bates Motel.